linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 \phi(x\, | \,Y_{\tau}<a)=0\,\,\mathrm{for}\,\,x{\ge}\,a,
 $$

 where  $f(x)$    is the unrestricted density function of the log-return of the underlying  asset given in (4.2.1).
-The restricted density function given in (4.5b) or (4.5c) is  exactly the same as the solution to the Brownian motion with an absorbing barrier  $a$     $>\theta$    given in (4.2.1a).
+The restricted density function given in (4.5b) or (4.5c) is  exactly the same as the solution to the Brownian motion with an absorbing barrier  $a$     $>\\theta$    given in (4.2.1a).
-The complement of being always below the barrier is not always being above or at  the barrier, because it is possible that the barrier is reached and the price ends up  below.
+The complement of being always below the barrier is not always being above or $\$a_t$$  the barrier, because it is possible that the barrier is reached and the price ends up  below.
 The density function that the barrier is touched can be obtained from the  following identity.
 $$
 \phi(x\, | \,Y_{\tau}\geq a)+\phi(x\, | \,Y_{\tau}<a)=f(x)
 $$